-Due to the gravity and extent of harm that a HAZMAT incident can cause, it is ideal for workers to know how to properly handle dangerous goods and for safety officers to be proactive in identifying the kind of HAZMAT through the use of HAZMAT labels and find ways to help prevent HAZMAT incidents from occurring in the first place.
+Due to the gravity and extent of harm that a HAZMAT incident can cause, it is ideal for workers to know how to properly handle dangerous goods and for safety officers to identify the type of HAZMAT through the use of HAZMAT labels and checklists in order to help prevent incidents from occurring.

 A HAZMAT incident typically involves the uncontrolled or unintended exposure of dangerous materials that cause physical, chemical, biological, fire, or radiological harm.
 Thousands of HAZMAT incidents occur every year, causing work disruption, property damage, and death.
 Multiple government bodies regulate HAZMAT and have come up with standardized HAZMAT labels to classify each dangerous substance.

 HAZMAT labels are used to indicate if a substance being stored or transported is a HAZMAT.
 A HAZMAT label’s design is based on the 9 hazard class as defined by regulatory bodies such as those mentioned in the U.S. Department of Transportation (DOT) Hazard Classification System.